Kotlin/KEEP/proposals/stdlib/result.md

 Moreover, it can be very efficiently implemented on JVM in the return type position by actually throwing the corresponding exception inside and catching it outside, on the caller side, so no boxing will be required even for primitive results.
-"Retrowing" exceptions with `!!` can be transparent in JVM bytecode in the same way as it happens in Java programs using exceptions.
+"Rethrowing" exceptions with `!!` can be transparent in JVM bytecode in the same way as it happens in Java programs using exceptions.

 All in all, it could provide a safe replacement for checked exceptions on JVM and open a path to a better